bitcoincashorg/bitcoincash.org/spec/op_reverse.md

 ### Activation

-The activation is yet to be defined, however it is proposed to activate it on the 15 November 2019 protocol upgrade.
+The activation is yet to be defined; however, it is proposed to activate it on the 15 November 2019 protocol upgrade.

 ### Unit Tests